FanruiC/LinuxSetup/README.md

 ```
 set completion-ignore-case on
 ```
-> add the above to .inputrc in BASH SHELL ONLY, omz has already included this function
+> Add the above to .inputrc in BASH SHELL ONLY, omz has already included this function

 ## Sofeware Settings
 ### omz pluggins